Rhys-T/nix-fpc-test/README.md

 ### Additional context
 While my example derivations here have `NIX_DEBUG=7` set, the problem happens without that variable too.

+I have no idea whether the problem is in Nix, Nixpkgs, `fpc`, GitHub, [cachix/install-nix-action](https://github.com/cachix/install-nix-action), or something else I haven't even considered, so I apologize if this is the wrong place to open this issue.
+About the only thing I've managed to eliminate is [the actual program I was originally trying to package](https://drl.chaosforge.org).
 <!-- Add any other context about the problem here. -->

 <!-- ### Notify maintainers -->